Home > American Destinations > Mexico > Cenotes Near Cancun: Swimming in Natural Sinkholes & Water Holes

 Interesting Trees

-Once in the water, swim to the back and sit on one of the swings.
-The swings are partially submerged in the water, and getting on them can be a bit of a challenge, however it is well worth it.
+Once in the water, swim to the back and sit on one of the partially submerged swings.
+Getting onto them can be challenging, but it is well worth the effort.

 Cenote Mariposa